Our No Fee Pledge

 The dog owner's homeowner's or renter's insurance company will pay your injury claim.

-When you hire our firm, we move quickly to find out if the dog owner had insurance.
-If they won't voluntarily tell us, we use an insurance tracing company to find out if there is insurance and what the policy limit is.
-The policy limit is important because if you need surgery or other future treatment, you want to know that there's enough money there.
+When you hire our team, we move quickly to find out if the dog owner has insurance.
+If the owner will not cooperate, we use an insurance tracing company to find available coverage and the policy limit.
+Knowing the insurance limit matters if you require surgery or care in the future, as this determines the funds available.

 What Kind Of Compensation Can I Seek For Injuries From A Dog Bite?

-If you’ve been injured by a dog bite in Los Angeles, you may be entitled to compensation.
-Our experienced dog bite lawyers are here to help you get what you deserve.
+If you have been hurt by a dog bite in Los Angeles, you may recover several kinds of compensation.
+Our dog bite attorneys will help you pursue what you deserve under the law.

-- Pain and Suffering: You can receive compensation for physical pain, emotional distress, anxiety, depression, or PTSD caused by the attack.
+- Pain and Suffering: Monetary recovery for ongoing pain, emotional trauma, anxiety, depression, or PTSD caused by the incident.

 How big is the problem?